hilfialkaff/matchmate/readme.md

 ### Running Instructions ###
-Once all the proper dependencies are installed, the visualization can be viewed by running the command `make server` from the base directory of the visualization source and opening a web browser to the address [localhost:8008][localhost].
+Once all the proper dependencies are installed, the visualization can be viewed by running the commands `source ./venv/bin/activate` and `make server` from the base directory of the visualization source and opening a web browser to the address [localhost:8008][localhost].

 ## Credits ##
 The following is a listing of those involved with the project along with their